Bloodstain pattern analysis: Further investigation into its admissibility as evidence

 Starting in 1995, court cases where bloodstain analysts disagreed with each other raised concerns of the discipline's prediction's admissibility as evidence in court.
 In 2009, the National Academy of Sciences published an examination of forensic methods used in United States courts which harshly criticized both bloodstain pattern analysis and the credentials of the majority of the analysts and experts in the field.
 Judges have largely ignored the report's findings and continue to accept bloodstain pattern analysis as expert evidence.

 In 2013 Daniel Attinger, a fluid dynamics researcher at Columbia University, published a paper on bloodstain pattern analysis in Forensic Science International, finding that many of the central hypotheses of bloodstain analysis remain untested, and that existing analysts often made incorrect assumptions or other errors in their analyses.
 The paper also proposed fluid dynamics as a theoretical framework for solving these problems, and Attinger has continued to publish several papers exploring these concepts (as have other scientists as well).
 However, these papers are largely theoretical, and have had little impact on the use of bloodstain analysis in courts.

 The physics of blood

 Principles

 Blood is composed of three components suspended in plasma: erythrocytes (red blood cells), leukocytes (white blood cells), and thrombocytes (platelets).

-When a blood vessel is damaged, the blood starts moving outside the circulatory system, following the laws of physics.
-If this leaking blood ever reaches the surface of the skin, it will be externalized and will likely come into contact with the person's surroundings.
+When a blood vessel is damaged, the blood starts moving outside the circulatory system.
+If this leaking blood reaches the surface of the skin, it will be externalized and may come into contact with the person's surroundings.
 Some of the most common interactions are: